USAFA-ECE/ece382/docs/Assignments/lab17.md

     ```
     <br>

     - The x-axis is off by at least an order of magnitude.
-The whees cannot react at the speed shown in the plot.
+The wheels cannot react at the speed shown in the plot.

     ```{image} ./figures/Lab17_BadPlotExample3.png
     :width: 420